 Polk Audio isn’t mainly known for car speakers, but that doesn’t mean they don’t make some good ones.
 Like all of Polk’s products, these speakers are clean and clear with a fair price point that, while still pricy, still feels totally worth it.

 The DB652s are good for more than just car speakers, though.
 They’re marine rated, meaning they can easily be loaded in a boat.
-The IP55 rating means they are completely rain and water resistant and tested for degradation from salt, fog, UV, and humidity.
+The IP55 rating means they completely rain and water-resistant and tested for degradation from salt, fog, UV, and humidity.

-If you look the Fosgate speakers, but need a different size, then the R169X3s are what you need.
+If you look at the Fosgate speakers but need a different size, then the R169X3s Speakers are what you need.
 These 6” x 9” speakers are beautifully crafted and hold many of the same features seen on the 6.5” counterpart.

 The speaker uses Fosgate’s ICC Crossover.
 This hides the crossover inside the basket of the speaker, cleaning up the look and making for a more unified speaker.
 It’s a marvel that three separate sources can be stack on one another.

-The speaker is tuned to Klippel, an industry leading speaker calibration and certification program, and conforms to CEA-2031 power handling standards.
-The size fits for you, then this speaker is one you should strongly consider.
+The speaker is tuned to Klippel, an industry-leading speaker calibration and certification program, and conforms to CEA-2031 power handling standards.
+The size fits you, then this speaker is one you should strongly consider.

 To satisfy low-end junkies, there needs to be a sub on this list.
 For a great choice at a good price, look no further than Skar Audio.
 Skar makes some fantastic sounding subwoofers that present enormous value for the price.

-The sub can handled 150w of power RMS and 300w of power peak.
-The overhead is great, especially when dealing with the low frequencies.
+The sub can handle 150w of power RMS and 300w of power peak.
+The overhead of the Skar Audio IX-8 D2 is great, especially when dealing with the low frequencies.
 Deal with them, you’ll need to.
 This sub can really push it out so make sure you have dedicated control.

 If you can’t, then the sub can easily overpower just about any other sound in your vehicle.
 If you like bouncing your vehicle as it goes down the road, great.
 However, it’s not the optimal way to listen, and you’ll need to adjust the sub accordingly.